 Remember that once you send something to someone though iMessage, they have the ability to show or share that message, picture, video, etc. to other people.
 Going along with our first tip, make sure you trust the person/people you’re messaging not to share the details of your conversation with others.

 If someone happens to be bothering you through the app, you can block them so you won’t receive their messages anymore.
-To learn how to do so, check out our article on how to block someone on iMessage.
 If the situation escalates and becomes serious or extreme, contact your local authorities to report it.

 This tip is more general, but if you want to be extra careful about your privacy, don’t connect your device to public or unsecured Wi-Fi networks.
 Public Internet networks generally aren’t password protected, meaning anybody can use them.
 Since you can’t guarantee that everyone using a public Wi-Fi network is trustworthy, you shouldn’t risk connecting to them.
 Someone could potentially try to steal your personal information.